There are three primary ways in which physiotherapy can be used to help your horse...

 3. To assist with performance development and competition care of the equine athlete

-For competition horses, excellent posture and movement quality are essential for performance and these routine checks can form part of a more focused performance development plan, designed to try to help you achieve specific desired goals.
+For competition horses, excellent posture and movement quality are essential for performance.
+In these cases, routine physiotherapy checks can form part of a more focused performance development plan, designed to try to help you achieve specific desired goals.
 Advice can be given regarding general fitness regimes, warm ups and cool downs, peaking and tapering strategies etc. to help to reduce the risk of injuries and maximise your horse's performance ready for those important events.
 Any areas of the horse's body that may be slightly 'weaker' can be expertly evaluated in relation to the specific requirements of your discipline.
 A tailored programme designed to address and support those issues will help to keep your training progressing forward more easily and ultimately help improve your horse's performance.

 To discover the different types of treatments offered, please click here or simply contact us for a free, no obligation discussion of how Hannah might be able to help you and your horse.